Young Professionals Committee

 The Young Professionals Committee is a diverse group of dedicated men and women who volunteer their time, talent and energy to support Big Brothers Big Sisters of Northern Nevada through such efforts as mentoring, educational programs, outreach, fundraising, and advocacy.
 With this in mind, YPC members strive to make a positive impact in the community in any way they can.
-We recognize that a little effort on our part can help change lives in a big way.
+We recognize that a little effort on our part can help ignite, inspire and defend potential.

-For those interested in becoming a part of the YPC, please email Nadia Gulistani.
+For those interested in becoming a part of the YPC, please email Laura Kirsch

 Board of Directors

 Jeremy Wilson is a practicing Civil Engineer Licensed in three states (Idaho, Nevada, & Oregon).
 He has experience designing and managing a wide range of infrastructure improvements including potable water treatment, water distribution systems, drinking water wells, booster stations, wastewater treatment facilities, sewer collection systems, lift stations, water and wastewater facility planning documents, facility instrumentation and control, and municipal capital improvement plans.
 The Keller Associates Reno office opened in 2018 and Jeremy has since grown the company market share, established new clients, and hired employees.
 In addition to strengthening his technical engineering skills, this opportunity has allowed Jeremy to hone his leadership, project management, business development, and marketing skills.
 Jeremy is passionate about providing quality infrastructure improvement projects to the Northern Nevada area, and strives to give back to the community.